 The medical model is convenient because it provides the practitioner with a clear-cut approach to handling individual situations, but most of all, it is commonly used in the psychiatric world to label and prescribe an array of psychiatric drugs.
-The medical model of mental health typically involves: identifying symptoms, assigning an appropriate label, and administering what is deemed appropriate drugs.
+The medical model of mental health typically involves: identifying symptoms, assigning an appropriate label, and administering what are deemed the appropriate psychiatric drugs.

-This practice, along with the stigmatization of individuals diagnosed with a mental health disorder and/or exhibiting symptoms of a mental health disorder, has come under the intense scrutiny and criticism within mental health professional circles for lacking a sound basis for treatment.
+This practice, along with the stigmatization of individuals diagnosed with a mental health disorder and/or exhibiting symptoms of a mental health disorder, has come under intense scrutiny and criticism within mental health professional circles for lacking sound basis for treatment.